Foundation Policies and Procedures

 Named Endowed Chair

-Endowed chairs serve as an effective tool with which to attract and retain scholars of proven brilliance.
-Named academic chairs represent reward, recognition, opportunity and incentive.
-By providing specially dedicated resources for innovative research and teaching opportunities, these celebrated positions enable the most gifted faculty members, deans, directors and department heads to excel in their scholarly activities.
+Endowed chairs are an effective tool to attract and retain scholars of proven brilliance.
+Named academic chairs represent reward, recognition, opportunity, and incentive.
+By providing specially dedicated resources for innovative research and teaching opportunities, these celebrated positions enable the most gifted faculty members, deans, directors, and department heads to excel in their scholarly activities.

 Minimum Gift for Endowed Chair: $2 Million